unipi-smartapp-2021/test-run/README.md

 ```
 The above command will build the docker image by pulling `carla-ros` from the
 [Container Registry](https://github.com/unipi-smartapp-2021/ETEAM-MIRROR-etdv_simulator/pkgs/container/carla-ros).
-When done, the script will spawn the docker container and will launch the CARLA simulator along with the car and acceleration track.
+When done, the script will spawn the docker container and will launch the entire Driverless system, along with the CARLA simulator.
+The manual `start` command will also be sent (for more information on timings and order of execution of nodes, please refer to `scripts/run_system.sh`).

 For backward (and forward) compatibility, you need to indicate on which system you want the system to be deployed on, by specifying the ``--nvidia`` and ``--vulkan`` flags.
 Other flags, albeit compliant with the specification, won't work.

 If you only want to log into the container with a shell, run: